Things To Do

 What: The biggest party in Fernie includes hockey tournaments, lumberjack shows, fireworks, parades, and street parties.
 The Dummy Downhill, held at Fernie Alpine Resort, is the local favourite.
 Watch competitors build dummies, strap them to skies, and launch them off gigantic ski jumps.
 That’s some good ol’ Canadian fun.

-What: This craft beer festival, held at the base of RED Mountain Resort, kicks off with a welcome party where you can meet the faces behind BC’s breweries and mingle with your fellow aficionados.
-Beer Goggles is the perfect pairing of BC’s flourishing craft beer scene and one of its most renowned mountain communities.
+What: This craft beer battle, held at the base of RED Mountain Resort, kicks off with a party with local Rossland brewery and guests at Rafters.
+Pair BC’s flourishing craft beer scene and one of its most renowned mountain communities.

 When: mid-April